Your Comprehensive Guide to DUI Convictions in California

 However, the circumstances of your specific first offense, DUI, might lead to misdemeanor charges.
 This generally does not involve any injuries or accidents.

-A misdemeanor first DUI offender should expect to serve up to six months in county jail, as well as pay fines of around $1,000.
+A misdemeanor first DUI offender should expect to serve up to six months in county jail and pay fines of around $1,000.
 A habitual offender will also face increased penalties, higher fees, and longer jail sentences.

 Felony DUI